hefftylionos/hefftor-pipemenus/README.md

-# ArcoLinux pipemenu's for openbox
+# HefftyLionOS pipemenu's for openbox